IRRRL Refinance Overview

 - No need for an appraisal.
 This means veterans will keep more funds in their own pocket.

 - No lender fees.
 Lender fees are only good for one person, the lender.
 They don’t benefit the veteran so we here at Low VA Rates want to make sure that there are no lender fees.

 So in this case, no’s are really exciting for us.

 3. Murphy’s Law: Anything That Can Go Wrong Will Go Wrong

 - Auto Pay.
 Are you set up with auto pay from your previous mortgage company?
 If so, we need to make sure to get you off it.
-You’ll have two deferred payments on your IRRRL with us, and if you have a payment come out from your previous mortgage company, it will use up one of those deferred payments and that is something we want to make sure to avoid.
+You’ll have up to two deferred payments on your IRRRL with us, and if you have a payment come out from your previous mortgage company, it will use up one of those deferred payments and that is something we want to make sure to avoid.

 - Homeowners Insurance.
 We want to be cognizant of when this is due and make sure that there is money to take care of it.

 - Property Taxes.
 Depending on which state you live in these could be due annually, semi-annually, or even quarterly.
 So when you set up an escrow account, we’ll want to make sure that the funds are there for when these payments are due.